Paving the Way for a Brighter Future

 - Kareem Abdul-Jabbar

-92% of boys and 97% of girls lose interest in STEM if not engaged by the 5th grade (Dr. Kenneth Wesson, Educational Consultant: Neuroscience)
+92% of boys and 97% of girls lose interest in STEAM if not engaged by the 5th grade (Dr. Kenneth Wesson, Educational Consultant: Neuroscience)

-People in STEM fields can expect to earn 26% more money on average and be less likely to experience job loss.
+People in STEAM fields can expect to earn 26% more money on average and be less likely to experience job loss.

-Currently only 16% of U.S. bachelor’s degrees will specialize in STEM.
+Currently only 16% of U.S. bachelor’s degrees will specialize in STEAM.

-The STEM jobs market grew 45% in 2018.
+The STEAM jobs market grew 45% in 2018.
 15 of the 20 fastest growing occupations require significant mathematics or science preparation.